AzizBahloul/F_ooredoo/README.md

 - ✅ Torrenting open-source software
 - ✅ Getting around unfair ISP throttling
 - ✅ Exercising your right to privacy
-- ✅ Telling Ooredoo to go fuck themselves (legally)
+- ✅ Fighting back against ISP overreach (legally)

 ### What This Tool Is NOT For:
-- ❌ Piracy (don't be a dick)
+- ❌ Piracy (don't be that person)
 - ❌ Illegal downloads (seriously, don't)
 - ❌ Copyright infringement (we're rebels, not criminals)